Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-properties-net.md

     app_pool_whitelist: ExampleAppPool,Fabrikam
 ```

-### Disable Auto-update
+### Disable auto-update

-The following configuration disables the auto-update feature that automatically downloads and installs new versions of the .NET Agent from Contrast.
+The following configuration disables the auto-update feature that automatically downloads and installs new versions of the .NET agent from Contrast.

 ```
 agent: